naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   experimentation, I've discovered practices that have made me much more productive.
-I realized many of these ideas have already been introduced to the programming community for decades -- but they've been unfairly written off as irrelevant or impractical -- despite making more sense now than ever before.
+I realized many of these ideas have already been introduced to the programming community for decades -- but they've been unfairly written off as irrelevant or impractical, despite making more sense now than ever before.
   Let's dig in.
 category: productivity
 tags: